 Charting Obama’s Crackdown on National Security Leaks

-While the Obama administration promised to strengthen protections for whistleblowers, it has launched an aggressive crackdown on government employees who have leaked national security information to the press.
+Despite promises to strengthen protections for whistleblowers, the Obama administration has launched an aggressive crackdown on government employees who have leaked national security information to the press.

-The administration has brought a total of six cases under the Espionage Act, which dates from World War I and criminalizes disclosing information “relating to the national defense.”
-(The Department of Justice has five criminal cases and the Army has one against alleged Wikileaks source Bradley Manning.)
+With charges filed against NSA leaker Edward Snowden this June, the administration has brought a total of seven cases under the Espionage Act, which dates from World War I and criminalizes disclosing information “relating to the national defense.”
 Prior to the current administration, there had been only three known casesresulting in indictments in which the Espionage Act was used to prosecute government officials for leaks.

 Here’s a timeline of leak prosecutions under the Espionage Act, showing how they’ve picked up steam under Obama.

 State Department analyst

 Franklin pled guilty and was sentenced to 12 years in prison, which was later reduced to ten months’ house arrest.
 The two lobbyists were also indicted for receiving unauthorized information—a highly unusual charge—but the case against them was dropped in May of 2009.

 National Security Agency employee Thomas Drake was charged with violating the Espionage Act for retaining classified documents for “unauthorized disclosure.”
 He was suspected to have leaked information on the agency’s surveillance program TrailBlazer.
 The case against Drake began under the Bush administration - FBI agents raided his house in 2007.